 Science moves on

-The American Society of Addiction Medicine (ASAM) hammered the final nail in the porn debate coffin in August, 2011, ten months after I first wrote this intro.
+The American Society of Addiction Medicine (ASAM) hammered the final nail in the porn debate coffin in August, 2011, ten months after this intro article appeared.
 America’s top addiction experts at ASAM released their sweeping new definition of addiction .
 The new definition echoes the major points made on this website.
 Foremost, behavioral addictions affect the brain in the same fundamental ways as drugs do.
 In other words, addiction is one disease (condition), not many.
 For all practical purposes, this new definition ends the debate over whether sex and porn addictions are "real addictions ."
 ASAM explicitly states that sexual behavior addictions exist and must be caused by the same major brain changes found in substance addictions.
 In fact, a newly created behavioral addiction category will appear in the revised DSM-5 , and, in time, Internet addictions will have to be added to bring the DSM into alignment with addiction research (see - National Institue of Mental Health: DSM is flawed and outdated .)

 To summarize the current state of addiction neuroscience: